dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

    - This keeps ghost failures analytically distinct from normal SSH failures, for example.
 Ghosts are a unique type of issue and this helps in the forensic analysis of such nodes.

-- Part4 consists of the reboot code.
+- Part4a consists of the reboot code.
 Ghosts will always be rebooted (restarted as opposed to stop/start; thus the ip address will stay the same).
 This is for the case where the InstanceId is available for the ghost node.
 This is the typical node scenario.
 This code has to borrow some of the code from module2 to ensure that the ghost node comes up cleanly after the reboot.
    - Use `ec2_client.reboot_instances(InstanceIds=[iid])`.
    - Then wait for the node to be healthy before attempting SSH.
    - Borrow a simplified watchdog loop from the module2  AWS_ISSUE code (visibility → running → optional 2/2 checks).

+- Part4b consists of the multi-threaded version of the reboot code.
    - Batch reboot is possible if multiple ghosts resolve to real instance IDs.
 The batch code approach was implemented in module2 for the AWS_ISSUE (nodes stuck in status 0/2 or 1/2 state) and tested out successfully.

+- Part4c consists of the multi-theaded version of the reboot code and the specialized validation that is required to test it.
+This Part also covers all of the regression testing that is required for the ghost resurreciton code that is basically complete at this point.

-- Part5 for this InstanceId available path of the code: call the resurrection_install_tomcat and reque the ghost for command replay and resurrection.
+- Part5 consists of the  call to the refactored resurrection_install_tomcat:  reque the ghost for command replay and resurrection.
+This uses the same module2f code as the previous HYBRID futures crash code resurrection testing.
+The module2f is agnostic to the resurrection bucket type that is assigned in module2e.